 - The injection should go into the muscle at a 90-degree angle to the skin.

 - The Centers for Disease Control and Prevention provides specific recommendations for needle size based on the patient’s weight, but generally “the needles get bigger as the patient gets bigger,’’ says JoEllen Wolicki, a nurse educator in CDC’s immunization services division.

 For patients and practitioners, the CDC’s web site has illustrations and recommendations describing proper vaccine protocols.

-The DHHS proposes adding SIRVA developing within 48 hours of injection as an injury to all vaccines injected into the muscle.
-It also proposes adding the injury to MMR, Varicella and MMRV even though those vaccines are not currently injected into the muscle to avoid having to change the table if vaccines that need to be injected into the muscle are developed.
+The new rule adds SIRVA developing within 48 hours of injection as an injury to all vaccines injected into the muscle.
+It also has added the injury to MMR, varicella, and MMRV even though those vaccines are not currently injected into the muscle to avoid having to change the table if vaccines that need to be injected into the muscle are developed.
 A petitioner would not be compensated from injuries from these vaccines with the current version that is not injected into the muscle.

-DHHS has published a rule including various changes to the Table of Injuries on the site–there is now a comment period, when anyone can submit comments.
+DHHS has published a rule including various changes to the Table of Injuries on the site – there is now a comment period when anyone can submit comments.
 These can be submitted until January 25, 2016 – a lengthy and generous period.
-Then the agency will consider the comments and issue a final rule, with explanation of its decisions.
+Then the agency will consider the comments and issue a final rule, with an explanation of its decisions.